SansGuidon/bookmarks/sections/devops.md

 * [AWS Pricing Calculator](https://calculator.aws) - lets you explore AWS services, and create an estimate for the cost of your use cases on AWS.
 * [AWS Compute Optimizer](https://console.aws.amazon.com/compute-optimizer/home#/) - Identify optimal AWS Compute resources for your workloads
 * [AWS Global Accelerator](https://speedtest.globalaccelerator.aws/#/) - is a service that improves the availability and performance of your applications.
 This tool compares Global Accelerator to the public internet.
 Choose a file size to see the time to download a file from application endpoints in different AWS Regions to your browser.
+* [99designs/aws-vault](https://github.com/99designs/aws-vault) - A vault for securely storing and accessing AWS credentials in development environments

 > Tips
 * [AWS Docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html) - determine your instance's IPv4 addresses using instance metadata :